Copenhagen Zoo: Tasmania

 The "Tasmania" (Tasmanien) section is unique to Copenhagen Zoo.
 The section was started after the wedding of Frederik, the Crown Prince of Denmark and the Tasmanian native Mary Donaldson in 2004, where the Tasmanian government gifted four Tasmanian Devils to the zoo.
 These were the first Tasmanian devils to live outside of Australia.
-The area has since been expanded with a combined area for red-necked wallabies, Eastern Grey Kangaroos and common wombats.
+The area has since been expanded with a combined area for red-necked wallabies, eastern grey kangaroos and common wombats.
 Parts of this area is also accessible by visitors, allowing kangaroos and people to cross paths.

 South America

 In the "South America" (Sydamerika) section, visitors can see species such as capybaras, guanacos, greater rheas, Patagonian maras, southern screamers and giant anteaters.
 They all have access to one common area, modeled after the South American pampas.

 Tropical Zoo

 The "Tropical Zoo" (Tropezoo) consists of a rainforest hall with one section for free-ranging birds, turtles and two-toed sloths and another for tropical butterflies and West African crocodiles.
-In between the two is a section for reptiles, amphibians, fish and the rare Java mouse-deer.
+In between the two is a section for reptiles, amphibians, fish and rare Java mouse-deer.